£65m Peterborough Station Quarter regeneration to get moving after Government backing

 Approval marks a major milestone in transforming the station and surrounding area.
 It marks another step towards the Combined Authority’s wider plans to support Peterborough’s regeneration, grow the economy, unlock jobs and housing, improve connectivity and make the city centre more attractive for residents and visitors.

 Work will begin this autumn on the first phase of works– the City Link – delivering major improvements to pedestrian and cycle access between the station and the city centre.
 The works will replace much of the existing Cowgate underpass with a safer, more direct, accessible and welcoming route.
-These works, funded by £1.5 million from the Towns Fund, will kickstart the wider multi-million regeneration of the Station Quarter.
+These works, also funded by £1.5 million from the Towns Fund, will kickstart the wider multi-million regeneration of the Station Quarter.

 The first phase will see enhancements to the station itself, a new western entrance to create a double-sided station, refurbishments to station buildings on the eastern side and a new multi-story car park.
 The release of some space currently used for car parking on the eastern side will unlock future commercial and residential development as part of phase two.